jlam55555/c99-compiler/README.md

 - initializers
 - most functionality related to type qualifiers and storage class specifiers

-TODO (for next checkpoint):
-- Check that declaration specifier combination is valid (recursively) before inserting symbol (a lot of work to be done here)
+##### Statements
+The top-level non-terminal, the translation unit, is finally here!

+TODO (left over from previous assignment):
+- Recursive declaration validation
-- Move extra printing in parser.y to printutils.c
+- Move extra printing in parser.y to printutils.c (general code cleanup)
-- Abstract declarators and typenames (should be a relatively trivial extension to existing (regular) declarators)
+- Abstract declarators and typenames
-- Scoping (function, block, prototype)
+- Prototype scopes
+- Allow bitfields/old K&R fn syntax, even if not interpreted correctly

+TODO (for this assignment):
+- Statements and control flow

 ---